hyperfiddle/electric-fiddle/src/electric_tutorial/forms_from_scratch.md

 * How does failure propagate from service back into the form buttons?
   * `(t ::rejected)` routes the error back to the source (e.g. the commit button) so the button can turn red (maybe put the error in a tooltip) and reset to a ready state for the user to try again.

-### Keyboard support

-* Go back up to the prior demo and try it -
-* `enter` to submit, `esc` to discard.
-* The buttons are optional!
-There is a form option to suppress them.

 ### Inline form submit

 * Sometimes, you want to submit each field individually (NOT as a form)